Find the Cheapest Car Insurance After a DUI (2023)

 6. Practice safe driving

 The best way to lower your insurance premiums over the long run is by practicing safe driving and avoiding additional infractions.
 A second DUI conviction could end up costing you your license.
-And additional infractions, like a speeding ticket or an accident, can cause your insurance rates to go up even more.
+And additional infractions, like a speeding ticket or an at-fault accident, can cause your insurance rates to go up even more.

 7. Continue to shop around

-Your DUI could stay on your record for a long time, so it may continue to affect your insurance premiums for years to come.
+Your DUI could stay on your record for a long time, so it may continue to negatively affect your insurance premiums for years to come.
 The insurance company offering you the best rates today may not be the best option a year from now.
 It’s a good idea to continue to compare quotes whenever you renew your policy.

 DWI vs. DUI: Is There a Difference?
 (2022)